Kua Mee Recipe (Pad Lao)

 Step-by-step images showcasing the cooking process for kua mee noodles.

-8. Remove the noodles from the heat and place then in a bowl to cool.
+Step 7: Cool the noodles.
+Remove the noodles from the heat and let them cool in a large bowl.

 Lao egg noodles tossed with vegetables in a clear bowl.